act-rules/act-rules.github.io/pages/glossary/explicit-section-of-content.md

 An _explicit section of content_ is a subtree of the [flat tree][], rooted at an element with a [semantic role][] that inherits either from the [`landmark`][landmark] or [`document`][document] roles, except if it is the only child of an element with a [semantic role][] that inherits either from the [`landmark`][landmark] or [`document`][document] roles.

+If a descendant of the root of an explicit section of content is a [browsing context container][], then the full content of the associated [nested browsing context][] is also included in this explicit section of content.

 Explicit sections of content may contain nested [programmatic subsections of content][programmatic section of content].

 Explicit sections of content may have zero or one heading [associated][] with them.